HangfireIO/Hangfire/docs/tutorials/highlight.rst

 .. tip::

    This section contains steps to prepare the project.
-However, if you don't want to do the boring stuff or if you have problems with project set-up, you can clone the `tutorial repository <https://github.com/odinserj/HangFire.Highlighter/tree/before>`_ (its ``before``  branch) and go straight to :ref:`the-problem` section.
+However, if you don't want to do the boring stuff or if you have problems with project set-up, you can download the tutorial `source code <https://github.com/odinserj/HangFire.Highlighter/releases/tag/vBefore>`_ and go straight to :ref:`the-problem` section.

 Prerequisites
 ^^^^^^^^^^^^^^